VOLTTRON/volttron/docs/source/unused/deprecated/Logging.rst

 consists of a dictionary of dictionaries.
 The keys of the outer dictionary are used as the points to store the data items.
 The inner dictionary consists of 2 required fields and 1 optional.
 The required fields are "Readings" and "Units".
-Readings contains the data that willll be written.
+Readings contains the data that will be written.
 It may contain either a single value, or a list of lists which consists of timestamp/value pairs.
 Units is a string that identifies the meaning of the scale values of the data.
 The optional